High Performance Git

 GIT_PROTOCOL=version=2 git fetch --negotiation-tip=HEAD origin

-The first command asks only for names.
-The second asks what common history Git can prove from your current HEAD.
-The third performs the real fetch with a narrower negotiation frontier.
+The first command asks only for names, the second asks what common history Git can prove from your current HEAD, and the third performs the real fetch with a narrower negotiation frontier.

 Fetch gets expensive when: